Your first graduate job: 5 Money Tips

-To help protect you from being scammed or having your personal details stolen, we’ve put together 10 tips to help stay secure online.
+We've put together 10 tips to help protect you from being scammed or having your personal details stolen, particularly when you're online.

 Realise that you are an attractive target to hackers.
 Don’t ever say “It won’t happen to me.”
 You have money and sensitive information.

 Practice good password management.
 Use a strong mix of characters and don’t use the same password for multiple sites.
 Even better, think about using a passphrase, which is a sequence of words or other text that is long, including symbols and not necessarily grammatically correct.
 Don’t share your password with others, don’t write it down, and definitely don’t write it on a post-it note attached to your monitor or even stored away.